Frequently Asked Question

 Install the required NUT packages:

-apt install nut nut-snmp
+apt install nut snmp nut-snmp

 2. Configuration Files